junkka/tesseract-web-box-editor/README.md

   - remove boxes using the delete tool;
   - edit boxes by clicking on them and dragging the handles, or adjusting the `Left`, `Bottom`, `Right`, and `Top` input fields.
 3. Type the ground-truth into the text field.
-4. Press `Return` or the `Next` button to commit current text line.
+4. Press `Return` or the `Next` button to commit the current text line.
 5. Download the edited box file using the `Download` button.

 Keyboard shortcuts are available to navigate forward `control + shift + down` and backward `control + shift + up`.